xMakaco/dpo-potential-in-dialogue-games/README.md

-Regenerating the pairs from scratch (instead of using `data/dpo_pairs/`) requires rollouts (`clem run` + `clem score`) and, for the correction conditions, an Azure OpenAI or DeepSeek key for the GPT passes:
+Regenerating the pairs from scratch (instead of using `data/dpo_pairs/`) requires rollouts (`clem run` + `clem score`) and, for the correction conditions, an Azure OpenAI or DeepSeek key for the LLM judge passes:

 ```bash
 cd dpo_pairs_construction